brince0304/df-world-front/src/dev/README.md

 </ComponentPreview>
 ```

-You can add some global initialization logic for the preview mode in `useInitital.ts`,
+You can add some global initialization logic for the preview mode in `useInititalCharactersDataAutoCompleteCharacterData`,
 e.g. implicitly obtain user session:

 ```typescript